-It was clearly known that fundamentally the main philosophy of a root canal treatment is filling all the spaces from which pulp removal was done in the root canal following shaping and cleaning procedures.1-3 From this point of view, it is necessary to have an idea about all the internal morphological diversity in the root canal system where the pulp is likely to occupy space.1
+It was clearly known that fundamentally the main philosophy of a root canal treatment is filling all the spaces from which pulp removal was done in the root canal following shaping and cleaning procedures.1-3 From this point of view, it is necessary to have an idea about all the internal morphological diversity in the root canal system where the pulp is likely to occupy space.

-Root canal treatment consists of access cavity preparation and determination of working length, followed by chemo-mechanical preparation and obturation of root canal system in both dentitions.^{4,5} Although root canal treatment applications of primary and permanent teeth are similar primary teeth require a different approach due to both continuous change in the location and size of the apical opening and morphologic variations as an outcome of secondary dentin deposition.5-7 Both situations cause a limitation on the chemomechanical preparation and hermetically obturation of the root canals.^{8,9} Leaving untreated canals due to a lack of detecting all root canals was reported as the major cause of failures in root canal therapy.^{8,9} Therefore, a thorough knowledge about root canal morphology and variations in the root canal systems is needed in order to alter any possible complication during each of these stages and improve the success of treatment.10
+Root canal treatment consists of access cavity preparation and determination of working length, followed by chemo-mechanical preparation and obturation of root canal system in both dentitions.
+Although root canal treatment applications of primary and permanent teeth are similar primary teeth require a different approach due to both continuous change in the location and size of the apical opening and morphologic variations as an outcome of secondary dentin deposition.5-7 Both situations cause a limitation on the chemomechanical preparation and hermetically obturation of the root canals.
+Leaving untreated canals due to a lack of detecting all root canals was reported as the major cause of failures in root canal therapy.
+Therefore, a thorough knowledge about root canal morphology and variations in the root canal systems is needed in order to alter any possible complication during each of these stages and improve the success of treatment.

-Root canal treatment of primary incisors and canines are performed more easily as they generally exhibit only one root and root canal.5 However, in cases where a root exhibits two root canals, especially as in the mesial roots of mandibular primary molars, deposition of secondary dentin in multi-rooted teeth causes small fins, lateral fibrils and connecting branches between canals and formation of a non-typical morphologic structure which cannot be clinically detected5, leading to failures in an effective chemomechanical preparation and obturation of the root canals during treatment.11 evaluated in vitro with different methods such as; material injection13-16, dye perfusion17, digital radiographs18, longitudinal and transverse crosssectioning18-19, clearing technique^{10,19-21}, Scanning Electron Microscopy (SEM)22, Cone-Beam Computed Tomography (Cone-beam CT)23 and micro-CT.9,24 Micro-CT, which is recently used in many different fields in dentistry, is a fast, reproducible, non-invasive and non-destructive method, providing more accurate and complete results when compared to other CT methods.25-27 In addition, the resolution of voxels ranging from 1-50 μm ensures that even very small and complex objects can be displayed.
+Root canal treatment of primary incisors and canines are performed more easily as they generally exhibit only one root and root canal.
+However, in cases where a root exhibits two root canals, especially as in the mesial roots of mandibular primary molars, deposition of secondary dentin in multi-rooted teeth causes small fins, lateral fibrils and connecting branches between canals and formation of a non-typical morphologic structure which cannot be clinically detected, leading to failures in an effective chemomechanical preparation and obturation of the root canals during treatment.

+In clinical practice, complexity of the root canal morphology and variations such as lateral canals, apical ramifications or interconnecting branches cannot be detected through the radiographs.
+Root canal morphology of primary teeth has been evaluated in vitro with different methods such as; material injection13-16, dye perfusion, digital radiographs, longitudinal and transverse crosssectioning18-19, clearing technique10,19-21, Scanning Electron Microscopy (SEM), Cone-Beam Computed Tomography (Cone-beam CT) and micro-CT.9,24 Micro-CT, which is recently used in many different fields in dentistry, is a fast, reproducible, non-invasive and non-destructive method, providing more accurate and complete results when compared to other CT methods.25-27 In addition, the resolution of voxels ranging from 1-50 μm ensures that even very small and complex objects can be displayed.
 Micro-CT has been proven to be a very effective method in imaging and studying the complex structure of root canal morphology.28,29